Miss Nita's Pond Restoration

 Miss Nita’s pond had filled in over the years.
 Buried trees sat at the bottom, and without proper clay lining, water seeped out faster than it collected.

-The pond was decoration at best – it didn’t function.The land around it was worse.
-An old growing operation had left behindgreenhouse structures, debris piles, and years of accumulated junk.
+The pond was decoration at best – it didn’t function.
+The land around it was worse.
 Tree piles had been pushed to the edges of the property and left to rot.
-The slope from her cabin down to the pond had eroded steep enough that walking it felt risky.
+Debris had accumulated over the years with nowhere to go.

 She wanted three things: a pond that actually holds water, a property she isn’t embarrassed to look at, and a way to get down to the pond without worrying about falling.
 She also had specific trees she wanted us to leave alone.